 Yet amid these pressures, a clear direction is emerging: 2026 will be the year when AI transitions from experimentation to enterprise integration.

 Insurers across Europe are shifting from debating AI’s potential to actively deploying it in underwriting, claims, distribution, fraud detection, portfolio optimization, and customer operations.
-However, according to Deloitte Research Center the real differentiator is no longer AI itself—it is data architecture, digital infrastructure, and the ability to scale intelligent technologies safely and at speed (2).
+However, according to Deloitte Research Center, the real differentiator is no longer AI itself—it is data architecture, digital infrastructure, and the ability to scale intelligent technologies safely and at speed (2).

 This creates a window of opportunity for collaboration with fintech innovators positioned to strengthen insurers’ data foundations, build modular digital ecosystems, and accelerate AI deployment without compromising compliance or security.